nhairs/nserver/docs/error-handling.md

 # Error Handling

-Custom exception handling is handled through the [`ExceptionHandlerMiddleware`][nserver.middleware.ExceptionHandlerMiddleware] and [`RawRecordExceptionHandlerMiddleware`][nserver.middleware.RawRecordExceptionHandlerMiddleware] [Middleware][middleware].
+Custom exception handling is handled through the [`ExceptionHandlerMiddleware`][nserver.middleware.ExceptionHandlerMiddleware] and [`RawExceptionHandlerMiddleware`][nserver.middleware.RawExceptionHandlerMiddleware] [Middleware][middleware].
 These middleware will catch any `Exception`s raised by their respective middleware stacks.

-!!! note
-    Error handling requires `nserver>=2.0`

-In general you are probably able to use the `ExceptionHandlerMiddleware` as the `RawRecordExceptionHandlerMiddleware` is only needed to catch exceptions resulting from `RawRecordMiddleware` or broken exception handlers in the `ExceptionHandlerMiddleware`.
+In general you are probably able to use the `ExceptionHandlerMiddleware` as the `RawExceptionHandlerMiddleware` is only needed to catch exceptions resulting from `RawMiddleware` or broken exception handlers in the `ExceptionHandlerMiddleware`.
 If you only write `QueryMiddleware` and your `ExceptionHandlerMiddleware` handlers never raise exceptions then you'll be good to go with just the `ExceptionHandlerMiddleware`.

 Both of these middleware have a default exception handler that will be used for anything not matching a registered handler.
 The default handler can be overwritten by registering a handler for the `Exception` class.